AdityaGuhagarkar/adityaguhagarkar.github.io/_pages/cv.md

 Service and leadership
 ======
+* **President** Intelligent Vehicle Design and Control Club, IIT Indore (Apr.
+2023 - Apr.
+2024)
+  * Led a team of 20 people focused on projects related to vehicular design and control.
+  * Worked on development of a rover for the Intelligent Ground Vehicle Competition
+* **Vice-Chair**  IEEE Robotics and Automation Society (RAS) Student Chapter, IIT Indore (Nov.
+2022 - Present)
+  * Organized workshops and initiatives focused on robotics and automation.
 * **Manager**, Tinkerers Lab, IIT Indore (Aug.
 2023 - Apr.
 2024)
   * Responsible for lab setup, machine maintenance, and student enrollment.
 * **Chess Club Member**, IIT Indore (Dec.
 2021 - Present)